 Do you think this is only the Democrats?
 Republican talking points would have you believe this.
 But when George Bush inherited a budget surplus, the Republican congress balked at paying down the national debt, instead choosing the politically charged options of sending tax rebates to citizens.
 I wrote Texas Senator, Phil Gramm, author of the Gramm-Rudman-Hollings Balanced Budget Act of 1985 (a bi-partisan initiative, by the way), asking WHY we should not pay down the debt.
 This outspoken, courageous budget hawk wrote back with some idiotic talking points obviously authored by some ideologue -- Tom Delay, Newt Gingrich or whomever.
 Notice that Phil Gramm opted to retire soon afterward... could he not stomach this hypocrisy?

 Our indebtedness has a grim underside... in the shadows lurks our debtors.
 China owns something like $800 Billion of the debt.
 Do you think this entitles them to a say in our foreign policy?
-I'll be THEY think it does!
+I'll bet THEY think it does!
 How do you think they would react if there was a chance we'd default on a nearly $1 Trillion debt?
 I think they might try to come collect their assets!

 So... what do we do about the deficit?